 Most people with G6PD deficiency live without symptoms.
 If you are exposed to a trigger and go on to develop haemolytic anaemia, you may experience:

 - a very fast heart rate and breathlessness

 - low back pain

-If people with G6PD deficiency are exposed to a trigger, they can very quickly develop acute haemolytic anaemia, which requires medical attention.
-If you or your child develops jaundice (yellow skin and eyes), dark-coloured urine, pale skin or lethargy, see your GP as soon as possible.
+Acute haemolytic anaemia needs medical attention.
+If you or your child develops jaundice (yellow skin and eyes), dark-coloured urine (wee), pale skin or lethargy, see your doctor as soon as possible.